appvia/terranetes/docs/reference/policies.terraform.appvia.io.md

 </div>

 <div class="property-description">
-<p>SkipChecks is a collection of checks which need to be skipped</p>
+<p>SkipChecks is a collection of checkov checks which you can defined as skipped.
+The security scan will ignore any failures on these checks.</p>

 </div>